John Zeglis: The Mad Ants and the D-League

-In 2007, Zeglis and others founded the Fort Wayne Mad Ants, an NBA Development League Team.
-They were the first basketball team in the Fort Wayne area since 2001, when the Fort Wayne Fury folded after a ten-year stint in the Continental Basketball Association.
-The nickname "Mad Ants" is a reference to 18th century military officer "Mad" Anthony Wayne, who oversaw the construction of the original Fort Wayne.
-The Mad Ants play at the Allen County War Memorial Coliseum in Fort Wayne, Indiana.
-Zeglis was a primary shareholder as well as the president of the Mad Ants.
-The height of the team's success with Zeglis at the helm was in 2014 when they went undefeated in the playoffs and won the 2014 NBA D-League championship.
+In 2007, Zeglis founded the Fort Wayne Mad Ants, an NBA D-League (now G League) team.
+He was a primary shareholder of the team and served as president as well.
+The Mad Ants were the first basketball team in the Fort Wayne area since 2001, when the Fort Wayne Fury folded after a ten-year stint in the Continental Basketball Association.
+The nickname "Mad Ants" is a reference to 18th-century military officer "Mad" Anthony Wayne, who oversaw the construction of the original Fort Wayne.
+The Mad Ants originally played at the Allen County War Memorial Coliseum in Fort Wayne, Indiana.
+The height of the team's success with Zeglis at the helm was in 2014, when they went undefeated in the playoffs and won the 2014 NBA D-League championship.

 In September 2015, the Pacers Sports and Entertainment group bought the Mad Ants and converted them into the Indiana Pacers' affiliate minor league team.
 This transaction was one of the hallmark steps in the development of the D-League into a one-to-one affiliate league with the NBA, more similar to the minor league system in American baseball.
 The D-League is now known as the G League due to the multimillion-dollar sponsorship deal between the NBA and Gatorade in 2015.
+The Mad Ants moved to Noblesville, Indiana in 2023 and became known as the Indiana Mad Ants.